its-nion/melody/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/necsii/melody.svg)
 ![Downloads](https://img.shields.io/github/downloads/necsii/melody/total.svg)

-Melody is a visually pleasing and easy to use discord music bot written in **Java**.
+Melody is a visually pleasing and easy to use discord music bot.
 Using slash commands, melody offers playing and searching for songs in youtube and soundcloud, playlists, queues and much more.
-Command permissions can also be handled and are saved with **SQLite**.
+Command permissions can managed and saved in a database.

+Written with **Java** and a tad **SQLite**

 ## Table of Contents